netsys-lab/id-int-spec/specification.md

 Version of the telemetry header.
 Currently 0.

 ##### **Flags**
 - `I` INT between infrastructure nodes (e.g., border routers) instead of end host.
-The address of the verifier is given explicitly in the telemetry header.
 If set, the border router of the destination AS may remove the INT header before the packet reaches the destination host, otherwise the INT header should not be removed.
 - `D` Discard Packet: Discard the packet at the INT sink.
 This is useful for probe packets that do not carry application data.
 - `E` Encrypt the telemetry.
-- `X` Max Hop Count exceeded: Some metadata was omitted, because `RemHopCnt` has reached zero.
+- `X` Max header size exceeded: Some metadata was omitted, because `Length` would have exceeded `MaxStackLen`.
-- `F` Some metadata was omitted, because the stack is full.
+- `R` Reserved.
+Must be zero.

 ##### **Mod** (Aggregation Mode)
 - `0` Unlimited stack entries per AS.
 All border routers and internal routers report telemetry.
 - `1` At most one stack entry per AS.
 - `2` Telemetry stack entries from ingress and egress BR.
 - `3` Stack entries from ingress/egress BR and one internal router.